bhoomikahegde85/SC-Project/README.md

 # Relational Knowledge graph for question answering on relational databases

-This repository contains a Jupyter Notebook that demonstrates the process of creating, managing, and querying a Knowledge Graph using Python.
+This repository contains a Jupyter Notebook that demonstrates the process of creating, managing, and querying a Relational Knowledge graph for question answering on relational databases .

 ## Features